sakshimahadik25/application-tracking-system/Contributing.md

 Please make sure that all your contributions adhere to the guidelines specified in the Code of Conduct.

-There are a number of ways you may help with the project, which are described below.
+There are several ways you may help with the project, which are described below.

 ##

 # SUGGESTING ADDITIONAL FUNCTIONALITY

-1. Please go through the  By upgrading the Future scope map, further functionality for the application can be suggested.
-The design and implementation can be addressed further after they have been reviewed and aligned.
+Additional application features can be suggested by amending the Roadmap.
+After the design and execution have been reviewed and aligned, they can be further addressed.

 ##